outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 - inhibit/avoid/reduce carcinogenic structures

 	- use anti-cancer compounds with multiple functions, including induction of apoptosis
+		- garlic
+			- garlic might lower cholesterol levels by acting as an HMG-CoA reductase inhibitor
+			- it also reduces oxidative stress and LDL oxidation, has antithrombotic effects, and reduces blood pressure by causing smooth muscle relaxation and vasodilation
+			- Garlic may stimulate both humoral and cellular immunity, causing T-cell proliferation, restoring suppressed antibody responses, and stimulating macrophage cytotoxicity on tumor cells
+			- It may increase selenium absorption with possible protection against tumorigenesis
+			- garlic may protect against certain cancers by halting cell cycle progression and inducing apoptosis of cancer cells as well as by decreasing angiogenesis and influencing carcinogen metabolism
 		- quercetin
 			- Its antioxidant effects are due its phenolic group, which reacts with free radicals to form the more stable phenoxy radicals
 			- Quercetin also exerts anti-inflammatory and chemopreventive properties